Hydrogen sulfide: Incidents

 On May 24, 2018, two workers were killed, another seriously injured, and 14 others hospitalized by hydrogen sulfide inhalation at a Norske Skog paper mill in Albury, New South Wales.
 An investigation by SafeWork NSW found that the gas was released from a tank used to hold process water.
 The workers were exposed at the end of a 3-day maintenance period.
 Hydrogen sulfide had built up in an upstream tank, which had been left stagnant and untreated with biocide during the maintenance period.
 These conditions allowed sulfate-reducing bacteria to grow in the upstream tank, as the water contained small quantities of wood pulp and fiber.
 The high rate of pumping from this tank into the tank involved in the incident caused hydrogen sulfide gas to escape from various openings around its top when pumping was resumed at the end of the maintenance period.
 The area above it was sufficiently enclosed for the gas to pool there, despite not being identified as a confined space by Norske Skog.
 One of the workers who was killed was exposed while investigating an apparent fluid leak in the tank, while the other who was killed and the worker who was badly injured were attempting to rescue the first after he collapsed on top of it.
 In a resulting criminal case, Norske Skog was accused of failing to ensure the health and safety of its workforce at the plant to a reasonably practicable extent.
-It plead guilty, and was fined AU$1,012,500 and ordered to fund the production of an anonymized educational video about the incident.
+It pleaded guilty, and was fined AU$1,012,500 and ordered to fund the production of an anonymized educational video about the incident.